-With that in mind however, we’ve compiled a list of some of the most comfortable sneakers on the market that you should consider picking up right now.
+With that in mind, however, we’ve compiled a list of some of the most comfortable sneakers on the market that you should consider picking up right now.
 From New Balance and adidas to the most comfortable Nike shoes on the market.
 Scroll on for a selection your feet will thank you for.

 New Balance 990v5